London's spectacular New Year's Eve fireworks display at the EDF Energy London Eye is famous around the world.

 At midnight, Big Ben's famous "bongs" will ring out, followed by the UK's largest annual fireworks display.

-Celebrations will continue until 12:45am with a live DJ set – staying until the end will make it easier to leave the viewing areas and go home.
+Celebrations will continue until the early hours – staying until the end will make it easier to leave the viewing areas and go home.

 Where to Watch the Fireworks

 Each year around 250,000 people watch the fireworks in central London.

 There are designated viewing areas, which will close once full.
 Visitors will be re-directed to other viewing areas as they fill up.

 If you don't fancy braving the crowds, you can watch the fireworks live on television!

 Travelling to and From Central London